xiangshiyin/machine-learning-for-actuarial-science/2025-spring/week04/README.md

 ## Suggested reading
 Below are some recommended book chapters that provide insightful explanations on tree-based models (pick one that's accessible):

+### Logistic Regression and Generalized Linear Models
+* Chapter 4 of *Introduction to Statistical Learning in Python*

+### Decision Trees
 * Chapter 6 of *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 3rd Edition*
 * Chapter 8 of *Introduction to Statistical Learning in Python*
 * Chapter 4 of *Fundamentals of Machine Learning for Predictive Data Analytics*